Raptor-class patrol boat

-The Raptor-class patrol boat, formally identified as Project 03160, is a series of Russian high-speed coastal patrol boats.
+The Raptor-class patrol boat, Russian designation Project 03160, is a series of Russian high-speed coastal patrol boats.
 Boats of the class belong to the 4th rank ships in the Russian Navy.
 This project was developed by the design bureau of JSC Leningrad Shipyard Pella on the instructions of the Russian Navy.
 The boats are built at the Pella shipyard in the town of Otradnoye, Leningrad Region.
 Due to the great similarity in appearance, the boats of the project can be confused with the Swedish CB90-class fast assault craft and other transport and landing boats of the 02510 BK-16 project, developed by the Kalashnikov concern and manufactured at Rybinsk shipyard.

-At least five Raptor-class patrol boats have been visually recorded as destroyed or damaged during the 2022 Russian invasion of Ukraine.
+At least five Raptor-class patrol boats have been visually recorded as destroyed or damaged during the Russian invasion of Ukraine.

 Role

 The boats are designed for patrolling, search and rescue operations, and the transfer of troops in the coastal zone of the seas, straits and river estuaries at a maximum distance of up to 100 mi from the base.
 They can also be part of a large amphibious assault ship or a universal amphibious assault ship, located in the docking chamber or on board.

 Main goals: patrolling the water area; assistance to the forces of the FSB in the protection of the state border of Russia; defense of naval bases; ensuring the safety of ships on unprotected roadsteads; detection, interception, and detention of small targets; high-speed delivery of groups (up to 20 people) with weapons, gear, and equipment; ensuring the actions of special purpose units; rescue of people in the areas of duty; search and rescue operations.
 A medical evacuation boat was developed on the basis of the main project.
 At the Navy parade in St. Petersburg July 2022, a version was shown with 8 Kornet missiles.